 If you don’t have your own tomato plants you can always pick up tomatoes by the bushel at the farmers market.
 At my local farmers market they were priced around $15 per half bushel.
 Start by washing and cutting off any rotten our unsightly spots then cut off the tops.
-As you see I’m using Roma and beefsteak, you can roast any variety of tomatoe you like, they’re all fantstic roasted!
+As you see I’m using Roma and beefsteak, you can roast any variety of tomato you like, they’re all fantastic roasted!

 Cut tomatoes in half or quarter them.
 For this recipe you will want 20-25 tomatoes.